adobe/adobe-dx/README.md

 Contributions are welcomed!
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.

+### Releasing

+For authorized people willing to release a module, look at [Release guide](./.github/RELEASING.md) for more information.

 ### Discussion

 For ongoing discussions related to adobe-dx, see [the adobe-dx-dev page](https://github.com/orgs/adobe/teams/adobe-dx-devs).